Derry clinch promotion by outclassing Clare

 The Oak Leafers will also be involved in the Division Two final with Dublin their likely opposition although Louth will remain in with a chance of clinching the second promotion spot if they beat Cork later on Sunday, which would give Mickey Harte's side a shot at denying the Dubs by earning a surprise win at Croke Park next weekend.

-The pattern of the Owenbeg contest quickly formed as Clare's inability to make incisions into the Oak Leaf inevitably resulted in turnovers and the home side breaking at pace.
+The pattern of the Owenbeg contest quickly formed as Clare's inability to make incisions into the Oak Leaf defence inevitably resulted in turnovers and the home side breaking at pace.

 Loughlin put Derry ahead after two minutes and they were 0-5 to 0-0 up by the 16th minute.

-Clare went into the game having earned two points from their opening five games, and with 40% of their scores having come from frees.
+Clare went into the game with only two points from their opening five games, and with 40% of their scores having come from frees.

 With Derry having conceded only 12 frees in their previous five league games, the portents didn't look good for the Bannermen and so it proved.